Frequently Asked Questions

 Why do I need professional drawings for my patent? ▼

-Patent offices have strict technical rules regarding line thickness, shading, and margins.
-Poor-quality drawings are one of the most common reasons for a patent application being delayed or rejected.
+Patent authorities have technical requirements about line thickness, shadings, and margins.
+Poor quality drawings are among the most frequent causes for delaying or rejecting a patent application.

 Can I use 3D CAD models instead of 2D drawings? ▼

-While you design in 3D, most patent offices still require 2D line-art exports.
-Your 3D models must be converted into standard views (Perspective, Front, Top, etc.) with proper line weights to be accepted.
+Despite designing your models in 3D, patent offices still require 2D line art.
+3D models should be rendered to standard views (Perspective, Front, Top and others) with correct line weight in order to be submitted.

 Can I just use my own photos of the product? ▼